Codecademy/docs/content/general/concepts/what-is-webrtc/what-is-webrtc.md

 ## WebRTC vs WebSockets

-WebRTC is commonly used for video chatting apps as it allows two or more computers to connect and send video and audio data without need for a server.
+WebRTC is commonly used for video chatting apps because it allows two or more computers to connect and send audiovisual data without needing a server.

 Conversely, WebSockets allow for a two-way connection between a server and client using the `ws://` protocol.